 Farouk’s most recent experience includes:

 Farouk was recognised by Who’s Who Legal as an Arbitration Future Leader (2022) as “a brilliant lawyer who combines academic chops with common sense”.
+He has been listed as a recommended lawyer for international arbitration and a “Rising Star” in public international law in The Legal 500 UK’s 2023 guide and recognised in The Legal 500 UK’s 2022 Arbitration Powerlist.

 Prior to joining Three Crowns, Farouk was an international arbitration associate in the London office of a leading global firm, working as well in Riyadh and Dubai as a member of the firm’s Corporate and M&A teams.
 While in London, he was part of the firm’s Global Business and Human Rights and Global Sanctions Teams.
-Farouk was previously a legal counsel at the Permanent Court of Arbitration in The Hague, where he administered appointing authority requests, investor-State, and commercial arbitrations.
+Farouk was previously a legal counsel at the PCA in The Hague, where he administered appointing authority requests, investor-State, and commercial arbitrations.
 He was also the Court’s acting representative in Mauritius, where he focused on promoting the Court’s activities and casework in Africa.
 In addition, Farouk has litigation experience before Quebec courts.
 Prior to qualifying in Quebec in 2010, Farouk trained at the legal departments of Bombardier in Montreal and Société Générale in Paris.

 Farouk holds a PhD degree in public international law from Leiden University and was a visiting scholar at the Lauterpacht Centre for International Law at the University of Cambridge.
 He obtained a bachelor’s degree in civil law from the University of Ottawa and an LLM from the University of Montreal.